 4. The RTI Act: A Shield Under Attack

-Why the University’s “Disposed” Status is Flawed:
+Why the University’s “Disposed” Status is Flawed: (Corruption in Education & MGKVP)

-- Incompleteness: Information regarding the “mechanism” of processing applications (Point 6) was redirected to a government portal, yet the specific internal university SOPs (Standard Operating Procedures) remain undisclosed.
+- Incompleteness: The university redirected information regarding the “mechanism” of processing applications (Point 6) to a government portal.
+Yet it still keeps the specific internal SOPs (Standard Operating Procedures) undisclosed.
+5. The Economic Motive: Corruption in Education as a Profit-Driven Enterprise

-6. Conclusion: A Call for Institutional Integrity
+6. Corruption in Education & MGKVP: A Call for Institutional Integrity

 Transparency is the only cure for the “Jungle Raj.”
 MGKVP must: